-Princess Yachts, established in 1965 in the city of Plymouth, are now one of the leading and most highly esteemed manufacturers of luxury motor yachts in the industry.
+Princess Yachts, established in 1965 in the city of Plymouth, is now one of the leading and most highly esteemed manufacturers of luxury motor yachts in the industry.

 Princess Yachts recently announced that they’re 90% sold on production capacity for 2018 and 30% sold for 2019 after an 85% surge in orders following the 2017 Cannes Boat Show.
 Impressive figures by any account.

-Yet while it may mean a wait on the Princess 62 and the other new models, the good news is that those in the market for one of the world’s most well-loved and highly acclaimed sports boats can choose from a long legacy of British-built models.
-See Rightboat.com’s vast selection of prime used Princess Yachts.
+Yet while it may mean a wait on the Princess 62 boat and the other new models, the good news is that those in the market for one of the world’s most well-loved and highly acclaimed sports boats can choose from a long legacy of British-built models.

 Truly British Boats